New drug to treat multiple sclerosis wins FDA approval

 Ocrevus, known generically as ocrelizumab, is a monoclonal antibody - an engineered immune system molecule.
 It won breakthrough designation from the FDA, which helped speed it through the approval process.
 Roche, which makes the drug, expects sales to top $4 billion a year.

 It will be on the market within two weeks, and will cost $65,000 a year, the company said.
-That's similar to the cost of Rebif, a 14-year-old drug now widely used to treat MS.
+That's similar to the cost of Rebif, a 14-year-old drug now widely used to treat MS, although costs vary widely on all MS drugs.

+Genentech says it deliberately set the price 20 percent below the current market average for an MS treatment.
+"The continually escalating prices of MS disease-modifying therapies are creating barriers to people with MS getting these life-changing medications," the National MS Society said in a statement.

 Related: Pricey New Drugs Help Send Up Health Spending